Listen to an audio version of this post:

 CIPA leaves plenty of room for interpretation and school discretion.
 The degree of blocking depends on the web filtering product and implementation by the school.
 Yet determining what content falls into the three categories is not always clear cut.
 Many schools and districts block more than required by CIPA.
 For example, games are often blocked to keep learners on task.

 To avoid extremes, it’s beneficial to find a web filter for schools that gives flexibility.
-Select one that does not over-filter content but instead allows the school plenty of room for customizing their own vision of what should and should not be blocked.
+When choosing web filtering software for schools, select one that does not over-filter content but instead allows the school plenty of room for customizing their own vision of what should and should not be blocked.

-How can web filtering impact student mental health
+How schools can also support student mental health

 Since 2021, the mental health issues affecting children and youth in the U.S. have drawn significant attention from the Department of Education.
 Situations related to mental health and wellness can build up under the surface for learners.
 Unfortunately, adults cannot always know what is going on for the young people they are responsible for.